 IRT helps families survive and recover after a disaster by providing timely and effective assistance.
 IRT also provides a hopeful future for underserved communities through programs that improve their health and wellbeing.

 During disasters, IRT deploys medical and reconstruction teams, provides supplies, and finances the restoration of infrastructure.
 IRT builds healthy communities through medical training programs; medical missions to low-income countries, including surgical and eyeglass teams; shipments of medicines to rural hospitals and clinics; and health, nutrition and education support for vulnerable populations.

-Since 1988, IRT has provided $6.7 million in volunteer services and $378 million in medicines and supplies to families in need in 68 countries worldwide.
+Since 1988, IRT has deployed more than 7,500 volunteers and provided $540 million in food, medicines, relief supplies, and volunteers services to families in need in 70 countries worldwide.

 In the midst of hardship and suffering, we start with one person at a time.

 In 1986, San Diego attorney and real estate broker Barry La Forgia, participated on a mission trip to Peru where he helped construct shelters for impoverished people living in the Amazon Jungle.
 He was so moved by the experience and the desperate needs in the world that he returned to San Diego, left his law and real estate practices, and in March of 1988 formed Southwest Medical Teams.

 The concept of the newly formed organization was to link people in need with teams of volunteers who had the skills (both medical and non-medical) to meet those needs.
 By the end of 1988, Southwest Medical Teams had sent volunteer teams to Oaxaca, Mexico to build a healthcare clinic, to the island of Jamaica to provide emergency care for victims of Hurricane Gilbert, and to Armenia to treat thousands of people injured by one of the largest earthquakes of the century.